 In addition, during Berkeley Law’s hiring process for lateral faculty candidates, a reading group of Berkeley Law faculty performs a check to verify that LGBTQ+ candidates are properly represented in the long list of candidates to be considered for lateral positions.

 Berkeley Law has no formal process for identifying, counting, or documenting faculty LGBTQ+ status.
-Various “out-lists” for the UC Berkeley campus and School of Law suggest there are 5-6 self-identifying LGBTQ+ faculty.
+However, various informal and voluntary “out-lists” for the UC Berkeley campus exist.

 UC Berkeley’s health plans, and family/parental leave benefits, nontraditional family planning and adoptive benefits, are available to all married or registered-partnership couples.
 UC benefits are available to an employee’s: